Craig Pindell, Fine Art Photographer

 Film Development:

 I am asked fairly often about the times and temperatures I use for different film and developer combinations.
 I prefer Kodak Xtol developer for tabular grain films such as TMax and Delta.
-I find that the tabular grain films work best for me when developed at 75 degrees F. For other films, I have been using Ilford DD-X for a while, diluted 1:6, and am very pleased with the results.
+I find that the tabular grain films work best for me when developed at 75 degrees F. For other films, I have been using Kodak D-76 with great results.
+I went away from this developer for a long time, but not long ago noticed that most of my favorite images were created on Tri X developed in D-76.
+It works for me, and it is a very versatile combination.

 I develop all of my film using a Jobo CPE processor.
 This machine is at least 25 years old and still performs flawlessly.
 The saving in chemical usage paid for this equipment several times over.